 - 1/2 cup crumbled feta cheese

-- 1/2 cup chopped marinated artichokes
+- 1/2 cup chopped marinated artichokes, chopped.

-- about 10 large basil leaves, shredded
+- 10 large fresh basil leaves, shredded.

 - Those delicious cannellini beans are delicate!
 Be gentle when you rinse and toss them.

-- This is a great salad to store in mason jars for grab and go lunches, like I did with my LAYERED 7 BEAN SALAD IN A JAR recipe.
+- This is a great salad to store in mason jars for grab and go lunches, like I did with my Layered 7-Bean Salad in a Jar recipe.